Oats87/terraform-rancher-ha/on-demand-eip/README.md

 ## Automatically installing helm

 1. Use the command line switch -i with the create.sh script to inform it to execute the helm install.
-You must specify the hostname on the command line as well
+`./create.sh -i`

 1. Use the command line switch -v `rancher_version` with the create.sh script to set a specific rancher version.
-If this is not specified version `latest` will be used.
+If this is not specified version `2.1.0` will be used.
+There is currently no `latest` version option for the Rancher helm chart.
+It is being worked on.
+`./create.sh -v v2.0.8`

 For all other installation configurations.
 Alternative certs or other specific arguments that you want to use with the `helm install` command, it is best to run the command(s) by hand following the `Installing Rancher` section.